OrdinaryMagician/alicegl/README.md

 ## Okay whatever... so... is it going to be FOSS?

 Of course!
-And obviously under the nice permissive MIT license I like so much.
+And obviously under the ~~nice permissive MIT license I like so much~~ GNU LGPL v3, because I think MIT won't really fit here.